HarryGogonis/Cpp-Calculator/README.md

 ##Bugs/Errors

-* Can currently only take nth roots involving integers.

-* Logs, roots, and powers with pi and e currently not supported
+* Some complex cases are currently not implemented and therefore will not solve.